smarc-project/smarc2/documentation/Installing ROS2.md

 ```

 Now you can run `colcon build` and `colcon test` from anywhere in your system and it will create its files in the same place, all the time.
 You might need to change this if you ever need multiple workspaces and don't want to delete the created folders.
+If you want to go crazy with this, check out [this example](https://gist.github.com/rotu/62cccb11b25398e9d1aa45021376d546).

 You can also find this file [here](../docker/defaults.yaml)